LegolasVzla/django-google-maps/README.md

 - [PostGIS](http://postgis.net/) is a spatial database extender for PostgreSQL object-relational database.
 It adds support for geographic objects allowing location queries to be run in SQL.

+We also store images in Amazon S3:

+- [Amazon S3](https://aws.amazon.com/s3/): Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.

 ## Requirements
 - Ubuntu 18
 - Install PostgreSQL: